tweag/nickel/rfcs/007-bytecode-interpreter.md

 ## Motivation

-Performance hasn't been the initial focus of Nickel.
-Figuring out the core language, tooling and ensuring a minimal viable developer experience has been the priority first.
-Now that the language has reached some stability, it becomes apparent that the performance of the interpreter on medium-sized codebases is
-suboptimal: it's both suboptimal in term of pure developer experience, and compared to what an optimized interpreter written in Rust should be capable of.
+At first, the main priorities of the Nickel project have been figuring out the core language, implementing basic tooling and ensuring a minimal viable developer experience.
+Now that the language has reached some stability, it becomes apparent that the performance of the interpreter beyond small-sized codebases is suboptimal: in absolute term regarding developer experience, compared to some other configuration languages (such as Nix) and compared to what an optimized interpreter written in Rust should be capable of.

-The memory usage and the running time is far beyond not-so-optimized languages like Nix.
 We can do better than the current situation.

 There are many different routes to improve performance.
 One is to apply high-level optimizations to the source program, such as static contract elision or runtime contract deduplication.
-Such optimizations have proven very effective, but the most obvious ones are now implemented.
+Such optimizations have proven very effective, but as we implemen them, there are less and less potentially impactful ones left.

+A second route is to optimize the interpreter itself.
+This includes general program optimizations (that don't have much to do with the fact that Nickel is the interpreter of a programming language, such as using better algorithms and data structures), and more interpreter-specific optimizations.
+The current RFC mostly focuses on this route.

-Another route that we will explore is caching, or incremental evaluation.
+A third route that we will explore is caching, or incremental evaluation.
 This is orthogonal and a possible game-changer if done right.
 We'll make sure that this proposal remains compatible with a future incremental evaluation implementation.

-A third route is to optimize the interpreter itself.
-This includes general program optimizations (that don't have much to do with the fact that Nickel is the interpreter of a programming language, such as using better algorithms and data structures), and more interpreter-specific optimizations.

 ### Memory representation